-As we know, iPhone eliminated the 3.5mm headphone jack and led a new trend with its wireless headphones Airpods, which resulted in high demand for wireless headphones in the market.
+As we know, iPhone eliminated the 3.5mm headphone jack and led a new trend with its wireless headphones Airpods, which resulted in a high demand for wireless headphones in the market.

 However, you may not know that wireless headphones sacrifice audio quality for convenience.
 Most of them are undoubtedly handy but seldom a match for a good pair of wired headphones.